emmanuelstroem/macosetup/README.md

 # Pre-Requisites:
 - Login to Mac App Store before executing the script
-- Authenticate terminal to github using the command `ssh -T git@github.com`
+- *not important:* Authenticate terminal to github using the command `ssh -T git@github.com`

 # NOTE:
+- Since this relies on brew, you get idempotence by default
-- Some apps will require you to enter you computer login password during install (keep an eye on the terminal) -
+- Some apps will require you to enter you computer login password during install (keep an eye on the terminal)

 # Instructions
 ## Clone the Repo